Executive Programme 2023

 Fees:

-• SGD 580 or EUR 400 for 1 module
+- SGD 580 or EUR 400 for 1 module

 CPD Accreditation:

-CPD points: 6 Public CPD Points for each module
+CPD points: 12 Public CPD Points

-(3 Public CPD Points for each day)
+(6 Public CPD Points per module, 3 Public CPD Points each day)

 Practice area: Data Protection & Privacy

-Training level: General
+Training category: General

 Participants who wish to obtain CPD Points are reminded that they must comply strictly with the Attendance Policy set out in the CPD Guidelines.
 For participants attending the face-to-face activity, this includes signing in on arrival and signing out at the conclusion of the activity in the manner required by the organiser, and not being absent from the entire activity for more than 15 minutes.
 For those participating via the webinar, this includes logging in at the start of the webinar and logging out at the conclusion of the webinar in the manner required by the organiser, and not being away from the entire activity for more than 15 minutes.
 Participants may obtain 3 Public CPD Points for each day of the event on which they comply strictly with the Attendance Policy.
 Participants who do not comply with the Attendance Policy will not be able to obtain CPD Points for attending the activity.
 Please refer to www.sileCPDcentre.sg for more information.